 What happens to the per-chat channel after the conversation ends?

-The channel is archived.
+In per-chat channel mode, the channel is archived.
 It remains in your Slack workspace and can be searched or unarchived if you need to reference the conversation later.
+In Threaded Mode, no channel is created, so the thread simply stays in your notification channel as a historical record.

 Can I prevent certain Slack users from joining chats?